jurassiscripts/velociraptor/README.md

       tsconfig: tsconfig.json
 ```

-To execute commands in parallel, list them in the `pll` property of an object.
+To declare concurrent commands, list them in the `pll` property of an object.

 ```yaml
 scripts: